-All year round on Sundays from 10 a.m. to 4 p.m., the Fremont Sunday Market fills the streets, at the corner of 3410 Evanston Avenue North, with crafts, food, vintage clothes, antiques and much more.
-So, if you are on Sunday it is worth to go there.
+All year round on Sundays from 10 a.m. to 4 p.m., the Fremont Sunday Market fills the streets, at the corner of 3410 Evanston Avenue North, with crafts, food, vintage clothes, antiques, and much more.
+So, if you are on Sunday it is worth going there.

 Seattle Itinerary – Take a Tour from Seattle

 In this section of the Seattle Itinerary, we recommend the more remote Seattle neighborhood.
 But still perfect places for day trips out of the city.
 Seattle is an ideal base to explore Mount Rainier National park or Olimpic National Park.
 So consider those places in your Seattle itinerary.
 If you have an extra day or more in Seattle, or you can see the main attractions in two days (it’s possible!), consider going outside Seattle.
 The surroundings are breathtaking.
 It is worth going for a tour outside of the city.
 Below you will find our three favorite places & tours: Snoqualmie Falls, Mt.
 Rainier National Park, and Olympic National Park.

 Snoqualmie Falls and Woodinville Wine Tasting.
 Snoqualmie Falls is so magical!
 It is a must-see during even a short trip to Seattle.
-And if you combine these breathtaking waterfalls with Washington’s wineries and wine tasting and the chocolate factory, it would be a perfect solution for spending a day.
+And if you combine these breathtaking waterfalls with Washington’s wineries and wine tasting would be a perfect solution for spending a day.
 Do you remember the Twin Peaks TV series?
 An American mystery horror drama television created by Mark Frost and David Lynch that premiered in 1990.
 Do you remember Laura Palmer’s story?
 So, Snoqualmie Falls is the Twin Peaks series location!
 Don’t hesitate to go on this trip.
 The place will charm you!